davestanley/SQuAD-Fill-in-the-Blanks/README.md

 - `arts[442]['paragraphs'][0]['blank_classification']` contains:
 >> [0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 1, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 1, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 1, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 1, 1, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0]

+# Running the algorithm

+To re-generate a new train.json and dev.json, run the following:

+- `python SQuAD2blanks.py`      # Generates json files containing just the blanks in data/SQuAD_pp_trainingblanks
+- `python mergeBlanks.py`       # Merges the classified blanks back into the full dataset

+For further details, see [data_exploration.ipynb](https://github.com/davestanley/SQuAD-Fill-in-the-Blanks/blob/master/data_exploration.ipynb)